 - top -

 All students are expected to participate in the College Orientation for new students.
+Students will complete an online Orientation prior to the in person New Student Orientation, and also attend an in person Orientation one week before classes begin.
 All students entering nursing courses in the Associate Degree of Applied Science in Nursing program are also required to attend the Nursing Orientation.
 Students will be notified of specific dates.

 - top -